netdata/blog/content/posts/redefining-monitoring-netdata.md

 they realize they have these needs.
 We believe we can build a solution that will **allow people to customize their monitoring infrastructure, while they are troubleshooting issues, and while they are collaborating to solve problems**.

-So, our primary target is to “democratize” monitoring: To help the people who find it hard to properly monitor their infrastructure.
-This is why we strongly believe that we’re building the future of distributed health monitoring and performance troubleshooting.
+So, our primary target is to "democratize" monitoring: To help the people who find it hard to properly monitor their infrastructure.
+This is why we strongly believe that we're building the future of distributed health monitoring and performance troubleshooting.

 We have a lot more in the works and are still working out the details of how we will bring all of this great